evertonbin/kaggle-survey/README.md

 ## File Descriptions <a name="files"></a>

-1. Notebook - Jupyter Notebook with the script developed for answering the questions presented above.
+1. Notebook - Jupyter Notebook (English and Portuguese versions) with the script developed for answering the questions presented above.
 Along with the script, there are markdown cells contextualizing the adopted steps.
 2. Html file - the html file is a version of the notebook with a functional version of table of contents to facilitate the navigation through the file.
 3. Csv file - a copy of the dataset used in the exploratory analysis.
 The original one can be found in the Kaggle website through the link in the Licesing section below.
 4. Licensing - MIT License covering this project.